Lagrangian-based Equilibrium Propagation: generalisation to arbitrary boundary conditions & equivalence with Hamiltonian Echo Learning: Equilibrium Propagation: From static to time-varying input

-\paragraph{Implementation procedure.} Focusing on the first term suggests a two-phase procedure analogous to Energy-based EP, as illustrated in Figure~\ref{fig:ep-learning}: \begin{enumerate} \item \textbf{Free phase}: Compute the trajectory $\bs^{0}(\btheta)$ (black cross in Fig~\ref{fig:ep-learning}A) that minimizes the action functional $A_0$ (black curve in Fig~\ref{fig:ep-learning}A) by solving the associated Euler-Lagrange equation $\text{EL}(\btheta,0) = 0$ over the time interval $[0,T]$.
+\paragraph{Implementation procedure.} Focusing on the first term suggests a two-phase procedure analogous to EP, as illustrated in Figure~\ref{fig:ep-learning}: \begin{enumerate} \item \textbf{Free phase}: Compute the trajectory $\bs^{0}(\btheta)$ (black cross in Fig~\ref{fig:ep-learning}A) that is a stationary point of the action functional $A_0$ (black curve in Fig~\ref{fig:ep-learning}A) by solving the associated Euler-Lagrange equation $\text{EL}(\btheta,0) = 0$ over the time interval $[0,T]$.
 The temporal evolution is highlighted by the black curve in Figure~\ref{fig:ep-learning}C. \item \textbf{Nudged phase}: Compute the trajectory $\bs^{\beta}({\btheta})$ (blue dot in Fig~\ref{fig:ep-learning}A) for a small positive value of $\beta$ by solving the perturbed Euler-Lagrange equation $\text{EL}(\btheta,\beta) = 0$, corresponding to the minimum of the augmented action $A_\beta$ (blue curve in Fig~\ref{fig:ep-learning}A).
-The corresponding dynamics are shown as the dotted blue curve in Figure~\ref{fig:ep-learning}C. \item \textbf{Learning rule}: Estimate the gradient using the finite difference approximation of the first term in \eqref{eq:lagrangian-ep-lr}, combined with appropriate handling of the boundary residuals (see below in Section \ref{subsec:instantiation}). \end{enumerate}
+The corresponding dynamics are shown as the dotted blue curve in Figure~\ref{fig:ep-learning}C. \item \textbf{Learning rule}: Estimate the gradient using the finite difference approximation of the first term in \eqref{eq:lagrangian-ep-lr}, combined with appropriate handling of the boundary residuals (see below in Section \ref{subsec:instantiation}). \end{enumerate} \paragraph{Computational challenges.} Unlike standard EP, Lagrangian EP faces two computational challenges controlled by the choice of boundary conditions: \begin{enumerate} \item \textbf{Boundary residuals in the learning rule.} The boundary residuals in Eq.~\eqref{eq:boundary_residuals} involve $\btheta$-derivatives like $\partial_{\btheta} \bs^0_T$ that would require differentiating through the ODE solver -- defeating the purpose of this work. \item \textbf{Non-causal boundary conditions.} Even when boundary residuals vanish, as previous work assumed~\citep{scellierDeepLearningTheory2021, kendall2021gradient}, computing the nudged trajectory $\bs^\beta(\btheta)$ presents its own difficulties.
+For boundary residuals to vanish, the nudged trajectory must satisfy the same boundary conditions as the free trajectory (boundary-vanishing variations).
+This means one must find a trajectory that both satisfies the Euler-Lagrange equations \emph{and} matches prescribed values at \emph{both} endpoints -- a non-causal boundary value problem (see Section~\ref{subsec:cfvp}). \end{enumerate} These challenges motivate the search for boundary conditions that are {\bfseries both causal and free of boundary residuals}, as we explore in Section~\ref{subsec:instantiation}.

-\paragraph{Computational challenge of boundary residuals.} The boundary residuals in Eq.~\eqref{eq:boundary_residuals} present a significant computational challenge.
-While the $\beta$-derivative can be approximated using finite differences (since $\beta$ is scalar), the $\btheta$-derivatives involve high-dimensional parameter vectors and cannot practically be computed via finite differences.
-This motivates the need for specific boundary condition choices that either eliminate or simplify these residual terms, as we explore in the following sections.